Andrew Artiaga: Tetris career

 In the 2021 CTWC, Artiaga placed second in his seed after achieving eleven "maxouts", a point in the game where the score becomes so high that it no longer registers correctly on-screen, in his qualifying rounds.
 In the semi-finals, Artiaga lost to his brother, Michael, who went on to place first in the CTWC again, ultimately finishing in fourth behind his original inspiration for the game, Joseph Saelee.
 In the lead-up to the 2022 CTWC, Artiaga broke the world record for the highest winning score in a single game at 2.1 million points during a monthly competition in May.
 In the 2022 CTWC, Artiaga placed fourth in his qualifying seed after achieving 13 maxouts within two hours of playing.
 He placed third at the end of the championship, beating his brother, who came in fourth.
 In the 2023 CTWC, Artiaga placed sixth in his qualifying seed, losing in the quarterfinals to Justin Yu (known online as "Fractal161"), who went on to win the championship.

 On January 4, 2024, Artiaga became the third player to "beat the game" by triggering a game crash, something which can only occur at very high levels.
 He did so just days after fellow competitive Tetris players Willis Gibson (known online as "Blue Scuti") and Justin Yu had done so for the first time.
 Shortly afterward, on January 11, Artiaga broke the record for highest score achieved on NES Tetris, with a total score of 8,952,432 points, later recognized by Guinness World Records.
 Artiaga's score broke the previous record by around 2 million points, which was regarded by the entertainment website GamesRadar+ as an accomplishment which separated him from his "little brother's shadow".
 Artiaga held this record for two months until it was surpassed by Alex Thach (known online as "Alex T") on March 11, 2024, with a score of 16,248,080.

-From June 7–9, 2024, Artiaga competed in the Classic Tetris World Championship.
-After struggling in qualifying, Artiaga was eliminated in the round of 16 after losing 0 to 3 to Eve Commandeur (known online as "Sidnev"), the previous year's runner-up.
-From June 6–8, 2025, Artiaga again competed in the Classic Tetris World Championship.
-Artiaga was again eliminated in the round of 16, this time losing to Sam Vaughan (known online as "SV"), who in turn lost his next match to the eventual champion Alex Thach.
+From June 7–9, 2024, Artiaga competed in the Classic Tetris World Championship, where he was eliminated in the round of 16 after losing 0–3 to Eve Commandeur (known online as "Sidnev"), the previous year's runner-up.
+He reached the same stage at the 2025 CTWC, where he lost to Sam Vaughan (known online as "SV").

+From October 17–19, 2025, Artiaga participated in the Jonas Neubauer Cup, defeating defending champion Justin Yu in the final to win the tournament.
+At the 2026 CTWC, Artiaga was again eliminated in the round of 16, losing to Commandeur.

+From August 1–2, 2026, Artiaga won the CTWC DAS World Cup, defeating Justin Yu 4–1 in the final.
+He became the first player to win both the Jonas Neubauer Cup and the CTWC DAS World Cup.